Making Habits Stick

 Removing Triggers

-We have very limited control over triggers because, outside of other thoughts, triggers come from our environment.
+We have very limited control over triggers because, beyond other thoughts, triggers come from our environment.

 We certainly can remove some triggers: